mkeresztes/AndiCar/README.md

-# AndiCar - Free Trip log & Expense tracker
+# AndiCar - Free Trip log & Expense tracker for Android devices

 AndiCar is a free vehicle management, trip log, and expense tracker for Android devices.